Ralph Guldahl

 Ralph J. Guldahl (November 22, 1911 – June 11, 1987) was an American professional golfer, one of the top five players in the sport from 1936 to 1940.
-He won sixteen PGA Tour-sanctioned tournaments, including three majors (two U.S. Opens and one Masters).
+He won sixteen PGA Tour-sanctioned tournaments, including three majors championships (two U.S. Opens and one Masters).

-Early life and education
+Early life

-Born in Dallas, Texas, Guhldahl was a 1930 graduate of Woodrow Wilson High School.
+In 1911, Guldahl was born in Dallas, Texas.
+In 1930, Guldahl graduated of Woodrow Wilson High School.

-Professional tournament career
+Professional career

-Initial success, slump

-Guldahl started playing on the professional tournament circuit in 1931, and won an event in his rookie season before turning 20 years of age, setting a record that would not be matched until 2013, when Jordan Spieth won the John Deere Classic.
+In 1931, Guldahl turned professional.
+He won an event in his rookie season before turning 20 years of age, setting a record that would not be matched until 2013.
 In 1933, at the age of 21, Guldahl went into the last hole of the U.S. Open tied for the lead with Johnny Goodman.
-A par would have taken him into a playoff, but he made bogey and finished second.
+A par would have taken him into a playoff but he made bogey and finished second.
 After further frustrating failures, Guldahl quit the sport temporarily in 1935 and became a car salesman.

-Comeback

 Guldahl made a comeback part way through the next PGA Tour season in 1936, won the prestigious Western Open and finished second on the money list.
 He won the Western Open in 1937 and 1938 as well.
 That tournament was recognized as one of the world's most important events at the time, on the level of a major championship or close to it.

 Guldahl's manner of play was relaxed: "He paused to comb his hair before every hole, and would forestall any suspense by announcing exactly where he intended to plant the ball."

-Breakthrough at major level

 Guldahl won three major championships.
-He claimed the U.S. Open title in 1937, with a then-record score of 281.
-He successfully defended the national title with his win in 1938, and was the last to win the U.S. Open while wearing a necktie during play in 1938.
-Guldahl was runner-up at the Masters in both 1937 and 1938, before taking that title in 1939.
-He played on his only Ryder Cup team in 1937, the last before a decade hiatus due to World War II.
+He claimed the 1937 U.S. Open with a then-record score of 281.
+He successfully defended the national title a win at the 1938 U.S. Open.
+He was the last to win the U.S. Open while wearing a necktie during play in 1938.
+Guldahl was runner-up at the 1937 Masters Tournament and 1938 Masters Tournament.
+He played on the 1937 Ryder Cup team.

 Guldahl reached the top in golf ahead of more famous players of his generation, including Sam Snead and fellow Texans Byron Nelson, Ben Hogan, and Jimmy Demaret, who all went on to build much longer and more productive pro careers.
 Guldahl's 16 PGA Tour wins all came in a ten-year span between 1931 and 1940.
-Guldahl put together five straight seasons—from 1936 to 1940—with multiple PGA Tour titles.
+He put together five straight seasons, from 1936 to 1940, with multiple PGA Tour titles.